samuelsmal/ion-autocomplete/README.md

 }
 ```

 Then you will need to click on the button to open the search modal.
 This functionality is useful if the user wants to edit the selected item inside the
 input field after she/he selected the item/s.

 ### Selected items

 If you want to clear the selected items programmatically, then you are able to set the `selected-items` attribute with a two way binded model value which then gets updated
 when the items get selected.
 If you want to clear them just set the given model value to an empty array.

 Please *do not* use it for pre populating the selected items.
 For this use the standard `ng-model` value and [the `model-to-item-method`](#the-model-to-item-method).

+### Close on select

+If you want to close the modal after a selection set this parameter to `true`.
+Defaults to `false`.

 ### Expand behaviour on specific key presses